Is Abortion for a Brain Dead Baby OK?

 Even the troubles and suffering of this life, far from hindering our salvation, may help it forward.
 Nothing can touch the Christian except by our Lord’s permission (Job 1:12; 2:6).
 At the end of his life, Joseph was able to say to his brothers, “Ye thought evil against me; but God meant it unto good…” (Genesis 50:20).

-In such situations, the parents of the disabled child can pray and ask for the Lord’s mercy to be upon the unborn child and them.
+In such situations, the parents of the brain dead or disabled baby can pray and ask for the Lord’s mercy to be upon the unborn child and upon them.
 They can ask that the Lord will bring relief from pain and suffering or strength to endure.
 The Lord honors the prayers of His faithful.
-There many examples in the Bible where God promises that He is with them, even in difficult situations (Psalms 34:18, Psalms 46:1, Matthew 28:20).

 Check out our Bible Answers page for more information on a variety of topics.